berzerk0/GitPage/CTF-Writeups/Shocker-HTB.md

 ```

-Those directories appear to be the most interesting, but let's try our patented "dual bio-optical" scan program.
+Those directories are the most interesting, but let's try our patented *"dual bio-optical scan."*

 <br>
 ![sitescreenshot](https://i.imgur.com/NubtDDU.png)
 <br>

-This monster creature wants to be left alone and is willing to defend himself with that hammer if needed.
+This creature wants to be left alone and appears willing to defend itself with that hammer if needed. <br>

 What a strange little image.

-We can download it and check it for steganography, but I wasn't able to find anything.
+We can download it and check it for steganography, but I wasn't able to find anything. <br>
-Since this image is our only lead on the webpage, I thought it was worth a bit of further investigation.
+Since this image is our only lead on the webpage, it is worth further investigation. <br>

-I took a page from the OSINT book and hit it with a reverse image search.
+Take a page from the OSINT book and hit it with a reverse image search.

 <br>
 ![malwarebug](https://i.imgur.com/mwLt5In.png)
 <br>

-Hmm... these results are pretty non-specific. <br>
+Hmm... these results aren't very specific.
+Maybe we can add more detail to our search and get better results. <br>

 Our bug has a message for us, *"Don't bug me!"* <br>
- We can add that to our search

 <br>
 ![dontbugme](https://i.imgur.com/Oei75Wb.png)
 <br>

-At first, these results seem similar to our first.<br> However, a very interesting result lies just down the page
+At first, these results seem similar to our first search.
+They might even be worse.<br> However, a very interesting result lies just a scroll down the page.

 <br>
 ![goingbyshellshock](https://i.imgur.com/fHiBgTy.png)
 <br>

-The included text tells a very interesting story:
+The included text tells a very interesting story: <br>
 *The Bash Bug - also going by the nickname "Shellshock" - has been discovered this week and identified as a serious threat to computers of al kinds...*